stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

 There are many official and community contributed software libraries that enable communicating with the Datadog API at a higher level.
 There is probably at least one library for your favorite programming language.
 Take a look at the [API and DogStatsD client libraries](https://docs.datadoghq.com/developers/libraries/#api-and-dogstatsd-client-libraries) list to see what's available.

 ### Dogshell
 One notable library is the officially supported [datadogpy Python library](https://github.com/DataDog/datadogpy).
-In addition to providing powerful Python functions for communicating with the Datadog API, it provides the [dogshell command line utility](https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/).
+In addition to providing powerful Python functions for communicating with the Datadog API, this library provides the [dogshell command line utility](https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/).
 This utility allows you to communicate with the Datadog API with short, intuitive `dog` commands.
 For example to send a custom metric to Datadog:

 `dog metric post test_dogshell_metric 1.0 --tags "test:one,another_test"`